sakai-mirror/assignment2/docs/tii-estimate.rst

 be multiple attachments, etc, and we are not sure how to aggregate those into 1 value for the student listing submissions screen.
 May require consulting with Lynn.

-Task: Where will we capture the originality scores.
-Will we go to the ContentReview service each time we need them, or mirror them on the AssignmentSubAttachment objects.
-It could be costly to get them each time.
-Perhaps we could register a listener so that the A2 tables are updated when the quartz job runs.

 .. |asnn2erd| image:: assignment2ERDContentReview.png
 .. _YeggeUnivPattern: http://steve-yegge.blogspot.com/2008/10/universal-design-pattern.html